mdn/content/files/en-us/web/api/element/getattribute/index.md

 ### Non-existing attributes

-All modern web browsers return `null` when the specified attribute does not exist on the specified element; this is what the [DOM specification](https://dom.spec.whatwg.org/#dom-element-getattribute) specifies.
-In the old DOM 3 Core specification, the return value was the _empty string_.
+All modern web browsers return `null` when the specified attribute does not exist on the specified element.

 ### Retrieving nonce values